The Israeli Electoral System- A Short Summary

 When an Israeli election takes place, the Israeli electorate does not vote for any specific individuals, nor do they vote for a particular candidate to be Prime Minister.
 Instead, Israelis vote for the parties that will make up the Knesset (parliament).
-Political parties run on various platforms to receive a number mandates based on the number of popular votes they command.
-There are 120 mandates that are to be divided.
+Political parties run on various platforms to receive many mandates based on the number of popular votes they command.
+One hundred twenty mandates are to be divided.

 Once a parliament is elected, the parliament, in turn, elects the government- including all of the members of the cabinet.

 Election to the Israeli parliament is based on a system that was put in place at the early Zionist congresses.
 The Israeli public chooses from a large selection of parties.
-The number of votes cast are then divided up evenly by to equal 120 Knesset seats.
-That sum of that number (120th of the popular vote equals the number of votes required to earn one mandate (seat) in the Knesset.
-Thus, if a party were to get 25% of the votes cast they would then have earned 30 seats in the parliament.
+The number of votes cast is then divided up evenly by to equal 120 Knesset seats.
+The sum of that number (120th of the popular vote equals the number of votes required to earn one mandate (seat) in the Knesset.
+Thus, if a party were to get 25% of the votes cast, they would then have secured 30 seats in the parliament.
 Those 30 seats - even if that party were the largest in the Knesset- would not be enough to form a government.

-Since the 1970's a number of new types of parties have developed.
-One category of new parties has been aimed at ethic groups.
-Two examples of those "ethnic" parties are: Shas (tailored to the immigrants from Arab countries) and Yisrael Beteinu (primarily the party of Russian immigrants.)
-In the mid 70's new parties in the political middle/center were also formed.
+Since the 1970's a number of new types of parties, have developed.
+One category of new parties have been aimed at ethnic groups.
+Two examples of those "ethnic" parties are: Shas (tailored to the immigrants from Arab countries) and Yisrael Beiteinu (primarily the party of Russian immigrants.)
+In the mid-'70s, new parties in the political middle/center were also formed.
 Shinui and Dash, both tried to be centrist reformist parties.
 Since that election a large number of similar parties have emerged, none lasting more than a few election cycles.

 As a result of the rise of both the ethnic parties and the centrist parties, the Israeli electorate has become more fractured, with the largest parties in any given election receiving many fewer votes today than in previous elections.
 This has generally made coalition negotiations considerably more difficult.

 Each party also receives financing from the government, based on the outgoing number of members in the Knesset.
-According to the rules politicians are not suppose to appear in the broadcast media and actively promote their campaign.
-That rule is almost impossible to enforce, since the very appearance of the politician is in fact a political promotion.
+According to the rules politicians are not supposed to appear in the broadcast media and actively promote their campaign.
+That rule is almost impossible to enforce since the very appearance of the politician is a political promotion.
 In the weeks before an election politicians fill the airways - they are just stopped when they say: "Vote for my party. "

 Voting threshold and extra votes

-In order to get into the parliament a party must win at least 2% of the vote – which translates into between 2 and 3 Knesset seats.
-In 2009 that threshold represented 67, 470 votes.
-The threshold number was raised from the original 1% required, to 1.5%, and eventually to 2%, in attempts to keep out very small parties and thereby limiting the further fracturing the Knesset.
+To get into the parliament, a party must win at least 3.25% of the vote – which translates into between 4 Knesset seats.
+The threshold number was raised from the original 1% required, to 1.5%, to 2%, and now 3.5% in attempts to keep out very small parties and thereby to limit the further fracturing the Knesset.
+The final rise was an attempt to keep out the small Arab parties, but they united and became one large party.
 Votes for any party that does not reach the minimum threshold are lost.
-In terms of building a coalition, it is as if that person did not vote- (though their vote does increase the total turnout.)
-On the other hand, if a party gets into the Knesset they can make agreements to share their "extra votes" -meaning, if it takes 25,000 votes to be equal to one Knesset seat, and a party receives 160,000 votes, they have 6 seats and an extra 10,000 votes.
+Concerning building a coalition, it is as if that person did not vote- (though their vote does increase the total turnout.)
+On the other hand, if a party gets into the Knesset, they can make agreements to share their "extra votes" -meaning if it takes 25,000 votes to be equal to one Knesset seat, and a party receives 160,000 votes, they have six seats and an extra 10,000 votes.
 They can choose whether to sign an agreement to give those extra votes to another specific party, allowing that other party to get one more seat they would not otherwise be entitled to receive.

 Turnout in Israel

 Voter turnout in Israel reached a high of 84% in 1965.
-The turnout was 64.72% in 2009.
+The turnout was 72.4% in 2015.
 There are three main reasons for the continued drop in voter turnout.
-There has been a drop in Arab participation in elections; a general drop in party loyalty and affiliation.
-That drop and party loyalty and affiliation combines with a sense that voting does not matter, keeps down participation.
+There has been a drop in Arab participation in elections; as well as a general drop in party loyalty and affiliation.
+That drop and party loyalty and membership combines with a sense that voting does not matter, keeps down participation.
 Finally, voters who leave the country remain on the voter rolls.
-Since there are no absentee ballots allowed (other than for Israeli Embassy and Jewish Agency personnel).
+There are no absentee ballots allowed (other than for Israeli Embassy and Jewish Agency personnel).
 This results in a lower effective turnout at the election itself.